 Drainage path checks

-Dishwasher Water In Bottom After Cycle But Filter Is Clean
+Dishwasher Water In Bottom After Cycle But Filter Is Clean?
+4 Next Checks

 If you already cleaned the filter and the dishwasher still ends the cycle with water in the bottom, shift your attention outward.
-The best next checks are usually the drain hose route, air gap, sink drain performance, and garbage disposal connection rather than repeating the same filter cleaning again.
+The next four checks are usually the hose route, air gap, sink drain, and garbage disposal connection rather than repeating the same filter cleaning again.

 At a glance